wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-it-prepare/includes/prerequisites.md

 Office is available as part of Office 365 or, in volume licensing editions, with Office 2019 Professional Plus and Office 2019 Standard.
 The Office 365 versions are assigned to users, and activation is subscription-based.
 Office 2019 versions are activated based on device and use Key Management Service infrastructure (KMS) through your servers or Multiple Activation Key (MAK) through the Internet.

-Office 365 and Office 2019 versions both use the same application packaging, called **Click-to-Run**, and share the same installation approach.
-You can also use Group Policy with Office 365 ProPlus and Office 2019 volume licensing editions.
+Microsoft 365 Apps and Office 2019 versions both use the same application packaging, called **Click-to-Run**, and share the same installation approach.
+You can also use Group Policy with Microsoft 365 Apps and Office 2019 volume licensing editions.

 A common misperception is that all Click-to-Run packages use subscription activation, but that’s not true.
 Office 2019 apps are only available as Click-to-Run packages and use the same volume activation methods, KMS and MAK, that they’ve used since Office 2007.
 Office 365 versions of Office use Office 365 user-based subscription activation.

 ## Office servicing

 With the introduction of Office 365 versions of Office, you no longer have to wait years for new features and capabilities.
 While Office versions like 2016 and 2019 have static feature sets over their support life cycles, Office 365 apps are continuously improved through monthly and semi-annual updates.
-One major difference between Office 365 and Office 2019 editions is that Office 365 versions get monthly feature updates by default in addition to security and reliability fixes.
-Office 365 ProPlus has four update channels:
+One major difference between Microsoft 365 Apps and Office 2019 versions is that Microsoft 365 Apps versions get monthly feature updates by default in addition to security and reliability fixes.
+Microsoft 365 Apps has four update channels:

 - **Monthly channel** – providing the newest features of Office as soon as they're available.
 - **Semi-annual channel** – delivering new features in Office a few times a year.